Lily Drinkwell: Romeo's introduction

-During the storm, Romeo tells Lily that he loves her and urges her to leave Prince, but Lily tries to remain firm in her decision to not betray her husband.
-Romeo then leaves and Lily follows him into the storm.
-Lily then has an "emotional showdown" with Romeo and they have an "emotional heart to heart" in the storm, but Lily then finds herself in a dangerous situation when the jetty she is standing on collapses and she falls into the pond.
+During a storm, Romeo tells Lily that he loves her and urges her to leave Prince, but Lily tries to remain firm in her decision to not betray her husband.
+Romeo then leaves and Lily follows him into the storm, where she has an "emotional showdown" with Romeo and they have an "emotional heart to heart" in the storm, but Lily then finds herself in a dangerous situation when the jetty she is standing on collapses and she falls into the pond.
 It was hinted that Lily and Prince could be victims of the storm due to this.
 The pair survives and Lily ends up kissing Romeo.
 Thompson-Dwyer believed that Lily cheating was a "twist" as Prince had been "really good" and not been the one to cheat in the relationship despite being assumed to be the "naughty, bad one"; he believed that Prince would be "heartbroken" if he lost Lily, adding, "It's Prily, isn't it?"
 The actor believed that Prince really loves Lily and "doesn't think she'd be the bad one ever", and teased that there could be a fight between Romeo and Prince if he found out as it would have a "bad effect on him".
 McQueen believed that some people may begin to turn on Lily following the kiss, saying, "people really invest in prily so they're going to be really shocked".
 The actress revealed that Lily is aware that it is wrong, explaining, "I think Lily will realise that she is in the wrong and it was a bit of a mistake.
 I think in the moment, [Romeo] had tried to rescue her and all of her emotions were everywhere.
 They do have this connection and have both had bad things to happen to them in their pasts – something keeps drawing her back to him".
 Lily then shares a few more kisses with Romeo.